-You can choose to cancel your supplemental dental coverage with Delta Dental at any time.
+You can choose to cancel your Delta Dental Medicare Advantage PPO coverage with Delta Dental at any time.
 You must send your cancellation request in writing to Sharp Health Plan.

-If you disenroll from supplemental dental coverage by Delta Dental you will not be able to reenroll into the supplemental dental benefit until the next Annual Enrollment Period.
+If you disenroll from your supplemental dental coverage you will not be able to re-enroll into the supplemental dental benefit until the next Annual Enrollment Period.